Youssef-Khafagy/ScreenSense/ml/README.md

      + 0.1 × BCE(Pred, GT_normalised)
 ```

-KL divergence is the standard primary metric in saliency research — it measures
+KL divergence is the standard primary metric in saliency research.
+It measures
 how well the predicted distribution matches the ground truth.
 CC captures linear
 correlation.
 BCE provides a pixel-wise anchor to prevent map collapse.